Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Results

-From the absolute values of thermal conductivity in FIG. \ref{fig:3} and FIG. \ref{fig:5}, it can be generally concluded that the BTE-NMA method leads to larger values at higher temperatures than that from the GKMA method.
-Both methods incorporate phonon eigenvectors to predict certain quantities.
-Particularly, the GKMA method does not need phonon-specific properties such as group velocity and specific heat; instead, the thermal conductivity is directly calculated from the auto-correlation of heat flux, which does not rely on SMRT approximation as in the BTE-NMA method \cite{Henry2009}.
-Hence, although the GKMA method may encounter statistical variations in its implementation, it can in principle provide more realistic estimations for thermal conductivity at elevated temperatures.
+From the absolute values of thermal conductivity in FIG. \ref{fig2gktc} and FIG. \ref{fig5rtatc}, it can be generally concluded that the RTA-NMA method leads to larger values at higher temperatures than that from the GKMA method.
+Both methods incorporate phonon eigenvectors to calculate certain quantities.
+Particularly, the GKMA method does not need phonon-specific properties such as group velocity and specific heat; instead, the thermal conductivity is directly calculated from the auto-correlation of heat flux, which does not rely on the relaxation time approximation as in the RTA-NMA method \cite{Henry2009}.
+Hence, although the GKMA method may encounter statistical variations in its implementation, it can, in principle, provide more realistic estimations for thermal conductivity at elevated temperatures.